puppetlabs/puppet-docs/source/guides/language_tutorial.markdown

         default: { include generic } # apply the generic class }

-Case statements can also specify multiple conditions, separating each with a comma:
+Case statements can also specify multiple match conditions by separating each with a comma:

     case $hostname {